sosukesuzuki/Frozen/README.md

 Please open https://frozen-editor.netlify.com.

-Also Frozen is a PWA, because you can install this app as a PWA.
+Also Frozen is a PWA, because you can install this app as a desktop PWA.

 ## Author